KimaruThagna/Ksql-Streams/README.md

 # KSQL Interactions

-To connect to the KSQL CLI, run the command
+To connect to the KSQL CLI, you have to connect to the KSQL_CLI docker container.
+Find the container ID of the CLI container and run the command `docker exec -it <container-id> /bin/ksql http://ksqldb-server:8088
+`
+To list topics, `PRINT TOPICS;`
 ## Create Stream and Tables
 ### Log Topic
 A stream will monitor errors from  `logs_topic` and record when there is an error status 5 or more times within a 1 minute window.